Wiskott–Aldrich syndrome: Hematopoietic stem cell transplant

 Otherwise WAS treatment is focused on managing symptoms and preventing complications.
 The greatest mortality risk in WAS before age 30 is from bleeding so aspirin and other nonsteroidal anti-inflammatory drugs that may interfere with already compromised platelet function should generally be avoided.
 Circumcision, as well as elective surgeries, should generally be deferred in males with thrombocytopenia until after HCT if possible.
 Protective helmets can help protect children from life-threatening intracranial hemorrhage (brain bleed) which could result from head injuries.
-Patients may require platelet transfusions when there is extreme bloodloss (such as during surgery) or for very low platelets splenectomy (removal of the spleen) may also be lifesaving.
+Patients may require platelet transfusions when there is extreme blood loss (such as during surgery) or for very low platelets; splenectomy (removal of the spleen) may also be lifesaving.
 However, splenectomy is generally considered palliative and is not universally recommended in WAS because it can increase the risk of life-threatening infections.
-Post-splenectomy patients will require lifelong antibiotic prophyllaxis to prevent infections.
-Study of eltrombopag, a thrombopoietic agent used to increase platelets in immune thrombocytopenic purpura (ITP), in WAS concluded that although it increased platelet numbers it failed to increase platelet activation in most patients.
-It has since been proposed the eltrombopag may be used to bridge to HCT in patients with severe thrombocytopenia to normalize platelet numbers without transfusions and decrease bleeding events.
+Post-splenectomy patients will require lifelong antibiotic prophylaxis to prevent infections.
+Study of eltrombopag, a thrombopoietic agent used to increase platelets in immune thrombocytopenic purpura (ITP), in WAS concluded that although it increased platelet numbers, it failed to increase platelet activation in most patients.
+It has since been proposed that eltrombopag may be used to bridge to HCT in patients with severe thrombocytopenia to normalize platelet numbers without transfusions and decrease bleeding events.
 Anemia from bleeding may require iron supplementation or blood transfusion.
 Regular surveillance of blood counts is recommended.